 The original bricks, known as Golden Brown Pressed, came from Northwick Brick and Tiles, a firm founded by the World War I hero and art collector Captain E G Spencer-Churchill, a cousin of Winston Churchill.

 The family-owned business (now known as Northcot Brick) is still based at the same Gloucestershire quarry as it was all those years ago with access to the same Lower Jurassic and Middle Lias clay that was used for the original bricks.
 They will be providing 1.3 million bricks, all of which have been blended and packed by hand, to be used to restore parts of the Power Station built in the 1930s and 1940s.

 Blockleys, in Shropshire, will be making 430,000 bricks to be used on the final parts of the building dating from the 1950s.

 HERITAGE AND LEARNING HUB

-To chart the history of Battersea Power Station, a new Heritage and Learning Hub has opened at Circus West Village.
+To chart the history of Battersea Power Station, we have opened a Heritage and Learning Hub in Circus West Village.
 The exhibition has a selection of historical items from within the Power Station and visitors can learn about how the Power Station was designed and generated power.

 If you’re a former worker, or friends or family of former workers, and would be open to sharing your memories and stories, please email us via the link below.